 THE NECK INFLUENCE IN GUITAR TONE

-- internal friction (attitude of a material to dampen the energy which applied to wood),
+- the internal friction factor (the ability of a material - in our case wood - to dampen the applied energy),

 - the type of truss rod installed,

 - the method of installing the truss rod,